 Border closures, travel restrictions and extended deployments are just some of the pandemic problems playing havoc with the usual posting cycles.
 However, some members and their families will still be relocating in the coming months.
 This means many additional tasks to fit into an already busy time of year.
 Here are some tips to make the move a bit smoother.

-Defence Community Organisation (DCO) provides ADF members and their families with a broad range of support services.
+Defence Member and Family Support Branch (DMFS) provides ADF members and their families with a broad range of support services.
 Here are some examples:

 Defence Families Australia is a community of people who understand, and have experience of, what Defence families go through.
 Connect with other families in your posting location to share your experiences and get tips from others to make Defence life a little easier on you and your family.